calchenny/triplet/Sprints/Sprint_3.md

   - **Done:**
     - [Link to Commit 1](https://github.com/calchenny/triplet/pull/3/commits/8b026e253e3cc98ce96fa81e57e15c087bef0e2e) - Search feature in the new trip view
+    - Map view with Police/Hospitals in the area

   - **To Do:**
     - Build the interactive map view